 It is important to note that, in all but a few of the reports of adverse events presented on this website, the veterinarian prescribing Rimadyl either failed to give warnings about the drug's potential side effects or told the client they were insignificant.
 Before making the decision to give your dog Rimadyl, we encourage you to become fully informed about the drug's benefits and risks, to evaluate whether your veterinarian is fully informed about potential side effects and recommended pre-testing and monitoring, and then to review with your veterinarian the benefits of the drug versus the risks for your dog in particular.

-We encourage you to read as many of the case histories and as much of the information posted on this site as you can (all accessible via the navigation bar at the left.)
+We encourage you to read as many of the case histories and as much of the information posted on this site as you can (all accessible via the main Rimadyl page.)
 You will most definitely want to read the most recent edition of the Rimadyl Owner Information Sheet (OIS).
 The OIS includes warnings required by the FDA due to the number of reports of adverse experiences with Rimadyl.
 Pfizer has established a program of providing the OIS with each prescription for Rimadyl.
 If your veterinarian fails to provide the OIS with your prescription, ask for it; or you can print it out from the link above in this paragraph.